ssbsukirat/medicine/Cardinal/CNS/Gait.md

 - tendency to turn en bloc
 - step to step variability contribute to falls
 - improve with dopamine and cholinesterase inhibitor
+- Freezing
+	- brief, episodic absence of forward progression of the feet, **despite the intention to walk**
+	- triggered by crowd or narrow areas
+	- improves with visual cueing
+	- 1/4 of PD
+	- end of dose freezing improve with dopaminergic or MAO-B inhibitor
+	- A/w PSP, MSA, CBD
+	- PSP - **more erect gait than PD and more falls.**
+	- vascular PD - broad based shuffling with bilateral reduced arm swing & **disproportionate gait involvement early**
+- Huntington Disease - unpredictable choreic movements --> dancing quality
+- Tardive Dyskinesias -->